Catnip and Catmint Plants: Interesting Herbs and Their Uses

 Cat grass is neither catnip nor catmint.
 It's grown from grain seeds, including wheat, oats, rye, and barley.
 Some cats like to nibble on the leaves that grow from the seeds.
 Grass shouldn't be gathered from outdoors to give to a cat because it may be contaminated with harmful substances.
 Cat grass kits can be bought in pet stores.

 Effects of the Herb

 I get catnip for my cats occasionally.
 I buy organic catnip leaves that are dried and cut.
-They are sealed in a plastic bag, but my cats quickly surround me when I enter my home with catnip and start searching for the leaves.
+They are sealed in a bag, but my cats quickly surround me when I enter my home with catnip and start searching for the leaves.
 Even I can smell the leaves in the unopened bag.
 They're very aromatic.

 I sprinkle the catnip over the cats' scratch boxes or cat beds.
 They lick the leaves, rub their chins and cheeks against them, and wriggle over them in enthusiastic delight.
 The effect of the catnip is intense but temporary.
 After about ten minutes the cats lose interest in the leaves and move away.
 They often become interested again about two hours later.

 Some cats reportedly turn somersaults over catnip leaves.
 Others run around in excitement.
 Some shake their heads and vocalize with meows or growls.
 Some cats have the opposite response to excitement and become very mellow when they are exposed to catnip.